seankim658/codeprompts/README.md

       --json
           Whether to print the output as JSON.
 Defaults to False

+      --issue <ISSUE>
+          Fetch a specific Github issue for the repository

   -h, --help
           Print help (see a summary with '-h')